artur-sannikov/contact/README.md

 # **CONTACT**

+>This code was developed as part of a project carried out during the course of Microbial Metagenomics (Molecular Biology master degree) at the University of Padova.
+The project was supervised by Prof. Stefano Campanaro and Dr. Arianna Basile.

 <img src="img/logo.jpeg" alt="logo" width="200"/>

 CONTACT is a command line application written in Python language.
 It compares metagenome-assembled genomes (MAGs) characteristics, such as genome size and GC content, with a reference genomes set of isolated in NCBI database.
 MAGs are often assembled using single-copy core genes, which is a good way to estimate completness of genomes; however if MAGs are very fragmented, this approach could not ensure that the whole genome has been assembled, especially when marker genes are clustered.
 Therefore CONTACT can be useful to test if the assembly of genomes under investigation has high or low quality.